What are skin tags?

-They can vary in size from a few millimetres up to 5cm wide.
-However they are most commonly found on the neck, armpits, around the groin, under the breasts and on the eyelids.
+Skin tags can vary in size from a few millimetres up to 5 cm wide.
+They are most commonly found on the neck, armpits, around the groin, under the breasts and on the eyelids.

 Anyone can be affected by skin tags, however they are most common in older people, people with diabetes and people who are pregnant.

 They are usually formed when skin rubs against skin or clothing.
 This also explains why they tend to affect overweight people or younger children who have excess fold of skin or skin chafing.
 Pregnant women may also be more likely to develop skin tags due to changes in their hormone levels.

 Skin tags can be easily removed from all over the body, including the face, arms, legs and neck using advanced electrolysis.

 Advanced electrolysis involves sending an electric current down a thin needle to destroy the targeted cells to remove the blemish.

 Does advanced electrolysis hurt?

 We recommend you apply a topical anaesthetic cream thickly, covered with a plaster one hour prior to the treatment to minimise discomfort during the treatment.
 Such creams are available from any chemist or pharmacy, such as Emla or Amitop.